Comment Template

 [INSERT own language here, if desired]

-Schedule Policy/Career poses a significant threat to the effectiveness of federal statistical agencies and to the integrity and quality of their products.
-By undermining the principles of merit-based employment and threatening job security of senior career civil servants, Schedule Policy/Career could lead to politicization, loss of trust and expertise, decreased morale, and disruption of agency operations.
-On behalf of U.S. businesses, the American public, and policymakers I am speaking up to protect the trustworthiness of the federal statistics we all rely on.
+Schedule Policy/Career seriously threatens the effectiveness of federal statistical agencies and the integrity and quality of their products.
+By undermining the principles of merit-based employment and threatening job security of career civil servants, Schedule Policy/Career could lead to politicization, loss of trust and expertise, low morale, and disrupted agency operations.